 Counteract the physiological effects of nervousness with these techniques:

 - Press and massage your forehead to energize the front of the brain and speech center

 - Just before you start talking, pause, make eye contact, and smile

 - Speak more slowly than you would in a conversation, and leave longer pauses between sentences

 - Move around during your presentation to expend some nervous energy

-- STAY or Stop Thinking About Yourself.
-Remember that the audience is there there to get some information and it is your job to convey it.
+- Remember STAY (Stop Thinking About Yourself).
+Remember that the audience is there to get some information and it is your job to convey it.

-Tribute, Inc. is a provider of ERP distribution management software for industrial distributors that provide value-added and fabrication services.
+Tribute is a leading provider of ERP distribution management software for industrial distributors that provide value-added and fabrication services.
 Each year we hold an annual user's group meeting (TribNet) focused on networking, collaboration, customer input and instructional presentations of our software features.
-If you're interested in TrulinX, an upgraded technology for your distribution business, visit us at www.tribute.com
+If you're interested in TrulinX, an upgraded technology for your distribution business, please contact us today or request a free demo!